A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Results

 \subsubsection{Fermions: Two-Band Fermi-Hubbard Model}

-As an example of a slightly larger model, the two-band Fermi-Hubbard model was chosen with a fragment and bath size of 2 orbitals, respectively.
+As an example of a larger model, we use the two-band Fermi-Hubbard model with a fragment and bath size of 2 orbitals each.
 The general Hamiltonian analyzed here is of the form

 where for simplicity we assume the interaction on both sites of the two-band model to be identical, with $w_0=3$, and the interband interaction $w_1=1$.
 Additionally, the intersite hopping and the interband hopping strengths are two distinct and independently tunable values.
 The fragments are taken here as the interacting two-orbital chunks.
 To reduce the number of required input parameters of the DNN, thus reducing the number of required training data, we fixed $t_{\text{interband}}$ to 1.
 In addition, we focused on intersite hoppings between 0 and 1, as for those the fragments are the dominant units in the mean-field solution leading to a single-body Hamiltonian where the hopping terms between bath and fragment have a clear and fixed dependence on one-another.
 This can be exploited in the DNN-functional by defining a new variable which is the combination of these hopping terms.
 While this reduces the universality of the DNN-functional, such simplification can be used in many systems.
 As an example, a $(\text{H}_2)_2$ combination of two $\text{H}_2$ molecules does have the same mean-field 1-RDM for any distance leading to the same projection onto the embedding Hamiltonian.